-In fact, for years now I’ve tried to get a monthly massage because I found it was extremely beneficial in maintaining an IT Band that was happy, hips that were aligned and it simply reduced my overall stress levels which improved recovery.
+For years now I’ve gotten a monthly massage because I found it was extremely beneficial in maintaining an IT Band that was happy, hips that were aligned and it simply reduced my overall stress levels which improved recovery.
+Could an at home massage gun for runners give me some of those benefits??

-Now that I’ve been unable to get a massage for 3 months, I started to wonder if these massage guns are really worth it?
+With things changing and always looking to spend money wisely, I started to wonder if these massage guns are really worth it?
 Could it serve as a replacement?
 Is it better than a foam roller for working the fascia?

 And most importantly did I need that $600 version or could something like the $200 Addaday massage gun meet my needs??